shannawn/shannonaw/brain-doodles/marathon-not-sprint.md

 At any point, I can call it.
 It's my choice and it's completely within my control and I don't.

-Because, it's growth, baby.
+Because, it's growth.
 And that growth, that strength makes me feel unstoppable.

 I'm training myself to be unstoppable and starting with controlling my own thoughts.
 Because on hard running days, my thoughts are not super positive.
-My thoughts drift to think about my tired legs, my tense arms, or my sore feet.
+My thoughts drift to thinking about my tired legs, my tense arms, or my sore feet.
 "When will it be over?"

 And those aren't marathon thoughts - those are sprint thoughts.
-And baby, I'm running a marathon.
+And I'm running a marathon.

 I don't want my thoughts to be "when will it be over", "just a little bit longer", "just fight the pain".